Does Your Business Need A Social Media Strategy?

 What is a social media strategy?

 The monies to be allocated would depend on the purchasing power of the client in question.
-All big campaign need not have huge investments.
+All big campaigns need not have huge investments.
 This is where the power of organic content and the power of ideas kick in.

 Smart strategies certainly help, need not be going gaga over your innovation and products.
 CISCO, for example, a leading company in technology has cracked the B2B social media marketing space.
 On their dedicated Twitter handle, they share news, events and technology innovation.
 CISCO also stands out on YouTube with a variety of videos on service providers, business trends, industry solutions and product training.